 A Workgroup Participant was asked to provide the following summary of merits on behalf of the Proposers of Modifications 0678D, 0678G, 0678H, 0678I and 0678J:

-The use of a costbased approach to generate charges which reasonably represent the costs of building and maintaining a private pipeline of equivalent length and size is consistent with the objective to set cost reflective charges.
+The use of a cost-based approach to generate charges which reasonably represent the costs of building and maintaining a private pipeline of equivalent length and size is consistent with the objective to set cost reflective charges.
 In the case of the proposals which include an Annual OCC Fee, these costs are borne irrespective of utilisation, which in turn furthers the achievement of this objective.

 In all cases, the OCC and Wheeling charges ensure that those offtakes located close to entry points are not unduly burdened with costs, and as result do not make excessive contributions to allowed revenues (skewing competition).
 This is particularly relevant where the underlying RPM is focused on the distribution of revenue, rather than a representation of costs, which is the case with CWD and PS.
 It should be recognised that the current LRMC RPM, although arguably more cost reflective, does generate prices which inflate the costs for transmission services across shorter distances (due to the application of theoretical supply merit order and the scaling of NTS Exit Charges to ensure revenue recovery).